Gdanskie-Wydawnictwo-Oswiatowe/ckeditor-plugins/README.md

 # ckeditor-plugins
-Plugins for CKeditor created by GWO 2015-2016
+Monorepo for CKeditor plugins created by GWO